Vishal Kaith

-Vishal Kaith (born 22 July 1996) is an Indian professional footballer who plays as a goalkeeper for Indian Super League club ATK Mohun Bagan and the India national team.
+Vishal Kaith (born 22 July 1996) is an Indian professional footballer who plays as a goalkeeper for Indian Super League club Mohun Bagan and the India national team.

-Youth years
+Early life and career

-Having come up through the state level ranks for Himachal Pradesh, he was recruited by the AIFF to play for the under-16 and under-19 national sides before joining the AIFF Elite Academy in 2011 to play under-19 national league, before being picked up by Shillong Lajong.
+Having come up through the state level ranks for Himachal Pradesh, he was recruited by the AIFF to play for the under-16 and under-19 national sides before joining the AIFF Elite Academy in 2011 to play in the under-19 national league, before being picked up by Shillong Lajong.

 Club career

 Shillong Lajong

-Vishal Kaith joined Shillong Lajong after spending a year at the AIFF Elite Academy in 2014 and made his official debut in the second game of his teams' 2014-15 Indian Federation Cup against Salgaocar and was adjudged as the Man of the Match.
-Kaith would go on to obtain the Man of the Match award in his second first team appearance against Mohun Bagan.
+Vishal Kaith joined Shillong Lajong on 21 July 2014 after spending a year at the AIFF Elite Academy.
+He played an important role in title winning run of the reserve team in Shillong Premier League and conceded just 10 goals from 17 games throughout the tournament.
+He made his official debut in the second game of his teams' 2014-15 Indian Federation Cup against Salgaocar and was adjudged as the Man of the Match despite a 2–1 loss.
+Kaith would go on to obtain the Man of the Match award in his second first team appearance against Mohun Bagan despite a 1–0 loss.
+Kaith made his senior I-League debut on 28 March 2015 against Sporting Goa in a 1–1 draw but was sent off in the 50th minute for a handball outside the box.

-Kaith made his senior I-League debut on 28 March 2015 against Sporting Goa but was sent off in the 2nd-half for a handball outside the box.
-He saved penalty which was taken by Sunil Chettri against Bengaluru in Federation Cup.
-Kaith showed good progress in pre-season for the new season and he became a pivotal part of the club and started all matches for Lajong in 2015-16 I-League season.
+Kaith showed good progress in pre-season for the new season and he became a pivotal part of the club.
+He started in the final of 2015 Shillong Premier League against Royal Wahingdoh on 21 November where he made a big mistake by throwing the ball to Royal Wahingdoh Forward, Nagen Tamang which resulted in an equaliser but Lajong managed to win the final 2–1 in extra time.

-Under the guidance of Thangboi Singto, Kaith became the first choice goalkeeper for Shillong Lajong in entire season.
-He started in all matches and kept half a dozen important clean sheets.